Resources for missing persons in Pennsylvania

 When a loved one goes missing it is an extremely terrifing and traumatic experience, there are resources for loved ones and families in PA.

-Last year the OVA along with Senator Lisa Baker and Representative Sandra J. Major introduced a Missing Person's Day on May 14th, 2015.
+The OVA along with Senator Lisa Baker and Representative Sandra J. Major introduced a Missing Person's Day on May 14th, 2015.

 Services Available When an Adult Goes Missing: